-Make a 15-minute unscripted video tape recording in which you are the helper exploring an issue or problem with a simulated patient.
+Make a 10-minute unscripted videotape recording in which you are the helper exploring an issue or problem with a simulated patient.

 Explore the presenting issue or problem in sufficient depth and clarity so as to demonstrate a thorough understanding of the patient's concern(s).
 The overall objective is for you to provide an effective demonstration of your helping style, incorporating the concepts and skills learned, according to the needs presented by your client.
-Feedback and grading will be based on the criteria outlined in "Tape Evaluation Criteria" (distributed in class).
+Feedback and grading will be based on the criteria distributed in class.

-Critical Analysis of Learning
+Part B: Critical Analysis of Learning

-Three typewritten pages.
-Due May 12.
+Four typewritten pages.
+Due date TBA.
 No extensions are possible.